-Tekapo offers so many free or low cost things to see and do you'll be wishing you can stay longer!
+The Mackenzie Country offers so many free or low cost things to see and do you'll be wishing you can stay in Tekapo longer!

 Walking and biking opportunities abound in the Lake Tekapo area, whatever your level of fitness.
 For your little ones, a children's playground is located on the lakefront, including flying fox.
 View and download maps of the town facilites and tracks here.